Science and technology in the Netherlands: Historical overview

-Other recent Dutch developments include lab-grown hamburger meat, smarter home technology for aged and disabled care, underwater video analysis to protect ecosystems and sensor technology for the reduction of energy consumption.

 Institutions

-The major universities of the Netherlands including Leiden University (established 1575), the University of Franeker (established 1585) and the University of Groningen (established 1614) were the driving forces of scientific knowledge as scientific societies were not created until the late eighteenth century.
+The major universities of the Netherlands including Leiden University (established 1575), the University of Franeker (established 1585) and the University of Groningen (established 1614) were the driving forces of scientific knowledge in the Netherlands as scientific societies were not created until the late eighteenth century.

 Dutch scientific research is primarily organised by its universities.
 Research institutions occasionally conduct research and are closely linked to one or more universities.